siouan/frontend-gradle-plugin/README.md

 gradlew build
 ```

-If the frontend application shall be packaged in a Java artifact, take a look at [this guide](#how-to-assemble-a-frontend-and-a-java-backend-into-a-single-artifact)
-to configure frontend and backend applications assembling.

 ##### Use Node/npm/npx/Yarn apart from Gradle

 If you plan to use the downloaded distributions of [Node.js][nodejs]/[npm][npm]/[npx][npx] or [Yarn][yarn] apart from